Grilled Swordfish

 Preparation

-• It is advisable to use swordfish pieces that do not release water during cooking.
-Therefore:
+• It is advisable to use swordfish slices that do not release water during cooking, therefore:

-Rinse the swordfish pieces under running water and pat dry with kitchen paper towels: they should be very dry.
+Rinse the swordfish slices under running water and pat dry with kitchen paper towels: they should be thoroughly dry.

-• Whether fresh or defrosted or thawed, remove the swordfish pieces from the fridge at least half an hour before cooking.
+• Whether fresh or thawed, remove the swordfish slices from the fridge at least half an hour before cooking them.

 Pat them further with kitchen paper towels.